Northumberland Fusiliers (Vols) Collar Badges

-A scarce pair of brass collar badges for The King's Regiment (Liverpool), each with two lug fastenings (east and west).
-Churchill 215.
+A pair of white metal collar badges for the 2nd and 3rd volunteer battalions of The Northumberland Fusiliers, each with two lug fastenings (east and west).
+Churchill 124.

 Note: The 2nd VB was based at Hexham and the 3rd VB at Newcastle -on-Tyne. read more

 A pair of anodised aluminium collar badges for The Royal West Kent Regiment, each with a single central lug fastening.
 The backplates and cotter pins remain intact.
 Churchill 1364/1365.

 Note: Churchill states "when recently a suppliers business ceased, a box (still unopened and sealed) was found from a manufacturer of badges.
 The box contained the K/C pattern but in gold anodised... read more

 A scarce pair of, anodised aluminium, collr badges for The Somerset Light Infantry, each with a single (central) lug fastening.
 Churchill 418.